LLNL/RAJA/docs/sphinx/tutorial.rst

 ---------------
 Vector Addition
 ---------------

-Our starting point is vector addition.
-In this example, two vectors A, and B, of length N are added together and the result is stored in a third vector, C. The C++ version of this loop takes the following form
+As a first example we consider vector addition.
+Here two vectors A, and B, of length N are added together and the result is stored in a third vector, C. The C++ version of this loop takes the following form

 .. literalinclude:: ../../examples/example-add-vectors.cpp
                     :lines: 119-121

-Unfortunatly this loop won't take advantage of the many cores of a modern day processor but fortunately we can create a RAJA analog quite easily.
-A RAJA loop begins by first specifying an excution policy (more info see :ref:`ref-policy`) and constructing an iteration space.
-For this example we can generate an iteration space composed of a contiguous sequence of numbers by using the ``RAJA::RangeSegment``.
+The construction of a RAJA analog begins by first specifying an expecution policy (for more info see :ref:`ref-policy`) and constructing an iteration space.
+For this example we can generate an iteration space composed of a contiguous sequence of numbers by using ``RAJA::RangeSegment``.

 .. literalinclude:: ../../examples/example-add-vectors.cpp
                     :lines: 132-137

 By swapping out execution policies we can target different backends with the caveat that the developer must handle all memory management (for more info see :ref:`ref-plugins`).
-Furthermore off loading to a device requires the ``__device__`` decorator on the lambda.
+Furthermore using the cuda backend requires the ``__device__`` decorator on the lambda.

 .. literalinclude:: ../../examples/example-add-vectors.cpp
                     :lines: 163-168

-Lastly, invoking the CUDA execution policy requires the number of threads in a given block.
+Lastly, invoking the CUDA execution policy requires specifying threads per block.
 A full working version ``example-add-vectors.cpp`` may be found in the example folder.

 ---------------------
 Matrix Multiplication
 ---------------------
-As an example of nesting for loops we consider matrix multiplication.
-Here we multiply two N x N matrices, A, and B. The result is then stored in C.
+As a second example we consider matrix multiplication.
+Here two matrices, A, and B, of dimension N x N are multiplied and the result is stored in a third matrix, C.
 Assuming that have pointers to the data

 .. literalinclude:: ../../examples/example-matrix-multiply.cpp